Mechanical Engineering Technology (BS)

 Foundation Courses

-(13 semester hours, must pass each course with a grade of “C” or higher.)
+(13 semester hours, must pass each course with a grade of “C” or higher within no more than three attempts.)

 Choose one of the following:3